codeAdrian/SlinkyFrontendToolbox/README.md

 This is the ultimate toolbox for frontend developers powered by Node and Gulp.

-It contains SASS compilation, code linting, code minification, image and font assets handler, spritesheet generator and favicon generator.
+It contains PostCSS compilation, code linting, code minification, image and font assets handler, spritesheet generator and favicon generator.

 Default config for file structure and build structure was made with creating Magento themes in mind, but can be easily configured.